nishantonline1/capacitor_rollbar/README.md

   "plugins": {
     "CapacitorRollbar": {
       "accessToken": "YOUR_ROLLBAR_ACCESS_TOKEN",
-      "environment": "development" // or "production" based on your environment }
+      "environment": "development" // or "production" based on your environment, "includeLogcat": false // setting this to true will include the last 100 logcat log messages along with the rollbar report
+    }
   }
 }